ArcticMC/Scenarios/descriptions.md

-Current Arctic Scenario list with Description (As of December 2nd, 2023) Completed At the Moment, made by zac083.
+Current Arctic Scenario list with Description (As of February 24th, 2024) Completed At the Moment, made by zac083.
 His Discord zac083#1977:

 # REFERENCES